GameFoundry/bsf/Documentation/Manuals/Native/manuals.md

 ------------------------------------------|-------------
 [Utilities](@ref utilities)               | Provides an overview of a variety of utility systems used throughout Banshee.
 [Resources](@ref resources)  			  | Explains how resources work, including saving, loading and creating brand new resource types.
-[Game objects](@ref gameObjects)          | Explains what are scene objects and components and how can you use them to create your scene.
 [Scripting](@ref scripting)               | Shows you how to interact with the scripting system, and how to expose C++ objects to the scripting API.
 [Renderer](@ref renderer)    	  		  | Explains how the renderer works on the low level, and how to create a custom renderer so you may fully customize the look of your application.
 [BSLFX](@ref bslfx)    	  		  		  | Provides a reference for the Banshee Shading Language FX syntax.